AtsukoCoffey/search4herbs/README.md

 # ACKNOWLEDGEMENTS

-## Creating the Heroku app

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:
+When you create the app, you

-1. `heroku/python`
-2. `heroku/nodejs`

 You must then create a _Config Var_ called `PORT`.
 Set this to `8000`